 Popular colorways of the Vans Slip-On Checkerboard

-Debuting in 2014, the world-renowned florist named Thierry Boutemy collaborated with Vans and Opening Ceremony to produce a largely checked Slip-On with the darker shades all drenched in flower power.
+Debuting in 2014, the world-renowned florist named Thierry Boutemy collaborated with Vans and Opening Ceremony to produce a primarily checked Slip-On with the darker shades all drenched in flower power.
 The Thierry Boutemy collection includes three iterations of the Slip-On and one featuring the Vans Chukka model.

 Of course, a semi-austere design like the Checkerboard can be morphed to bring forth numerous iterations.
-Several of these game-changing collaborations include Dover Street Market, Sneakersnstuff, Karl Lagerfeld, END Clothing, and many more upcoming retailers.
+These game-changing collaborations include Dover Street Market, Sneakersnstuff, Karl Lagerfeld, END Clothing, and many more upcoming retailers.
 These sneaker boutiques reinvent the way the classic check pattern is made from triangle shapes to Karl Lagerfeld’s iconic face logo.
 END Clothing’s vertigo pack twirls the upper design and gives it a new twist.